branaway/slidev/demo/starter/slides.md

 </style>

 <!--
-Notes can also sync with clicks
+Notes can also sync with clicks:

 [click] This will be highlighted after the first click